Watson-Explorer/wex-wdc-integration-samples/proxy/proxy-readme.md

 At this point the proxy will be running at http://localhost:4567.

 The WAR can be created using Warbler.
 If adding new gems be sure that the gems are installed under JRuby and the `Gemfile` is fully up to date.
 A rake task is available to Warble the proxy application.
 The rake task should be used so that specific JARs required for proper operation in WebSphere are copied to the correct path locations within the generated WAR.
 The rake task requires that `unzip` and either `jar` or `zip` are in your path.
 On Linux and Mac OS these tools should be available by default.
 On Windows it's simplest to run the rake task through [Git Bash](http://www.git-scm.com/), [MinGW](http://mingw.org/), or [Cygwin](https://cygwin.com/).
+Another alternative on Windows is to install the [GNU Zip](http://gnuwin32.sourceforge.net/packages/zip.htm) and [Unzip](http://gnuwin32.sourceforge.net/packages/unzip.htm) utilities and use the standard CMD prompt or Powershell.
+It is assumed that the Java bin folder is on your path.

 ```
 $> rake -f warble.rake
 ```

+There could be minor variations in the JRuby file names from one version to another.
+If you run into problems running the rake task you may need to update the script based on the version of JRuby you are running.
+When we moved from 1.7.13 to 1.7.18 the file names were pretty obvious and the changes trivial.
+Pull requests are welcome.